cpursley/Plsm/README.md

 This will create a skeleton config file to the given config file.
 If you don't specify a config.exs file the config will then be appended to the "config/config.exs" file.
 If you are using another structure, such as Phoenix, then you need to pass in your dev.exs, since this is a dev only process.
 You will need to make changes to the generated Plsm configs in the config file in order to allow Plsm to function correctly.

 Once you have your config file generated then you are ready to run plsm.
-You do this by running
+You do this by running:

+Generate all public tables:

 `mix plsm`

+Generate a specific table (Postgres only):

+`mix plsm --table "appraisals"`

 You are able to change the location of the model file output in the configuration file